How to Help Your Employees Turn Off Work and Sleep Better

 Make Meditation a Daily Habit

 Meditation, which includes breathing exercises and full-body relaxation, is a great way to prepare mentally and physically for restful sleep.
-We tend to conflate relaxing and distractions.
+We tend to conflate relaxation and distractions.
 While both have benefits, texting, browsing social media, or watching Tiger King doesn’t help reduce stress or provide a path to restful sleep.

 A great way to help your employees turn off work is to suggest spending a few minutes breathing deeply, focusing on positive imagery, and doing a mental body scan at the end of the day and/or before going to sleep.